GiulioMarchesini/esp32_s3_n16r8/README.md

 * **PSRAM:** 8MB (Octal SPI / OPI)
 * **LED:** Integrated RGB (addressable via `neopixelWrite`)

+> USB-JTAG: PIN 19 and 20 are used by USB-JTAG by default.
+If they are reconfigured to operate as normal GPIOs, USB-JTAG functionality will be disabled.
+See the [ESP32-S3 Info](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/peripherals/gpio.html#gpio-rtc-gpio) for more details.

 ## PlatformIO Configuration

 The `platformio.ini` file is configured to: